CANBUS-9740/Offseason-2024/README.md

       - Pigeon uses Phoenix V6
   - Dashboard prints of sensor information
   - Accurate sensor information
-    - Pigeon information limited between 0-360
+    - For the pigeon: a detailed explanation (in a comment) on what we can expect from the values.
+We want to know the limits of values, direction. e.g. if we rotate clockwise for 90 degrees, what will be the value?
-- [ ] Command
+- Command
   - A command to drive the system with xbox controller
-- [ ] Robot code
+- Robot code
   - Code in robot class that creates the system and runs the commnad
     - run command in `teleopInit`